- Consolidated Notes

 Revenues are generally recognised when the sales price is determined or determinable, no significant duties exist and the collection of the receivables is likely.
 Income from subscriptions is recognised on a straight-line basis pro rata temporis throughout the period of time for which they were calculated.
+Income from projects are recognised as soon as the service is provided.
+Income from single use is recognised at the time of the granting of the possibility of use.
 Income from the perpetual transfer of rights of use is generally recognised as soon as the relevant licence key is delivered.
-Income from projects are recognised as soon as the service is provided.

 Costs are recognised when the good or service is used or at the time they were generated.
 Interest is recognised as either an expense and/or income according to the period in which it arose under the effective interest method.
 Rental payment costs under operating leases are likewise recognised on a straight-line basis over the entire term of the lease, irrespective of the payment arrangements made under such leases.